decred/dcrwallet/README.md

    Make sure the installed binary is the first to be found according to your PATH environment variable.
-Alternatively, this wallet binary can be copied to the Debug and/or Release bin Paymetheus directories so it will be used instead of another installed version of wallet
+Alternatively, this wallet binary can be copied to the Debug and/or Release bin Paymetheus directories so it will be used instead of another installed version of wallet.

 2. Install `gencerts` from the `btcd` repo if it is not already available.